 - in Cell & Molecular Biology or

-- 4 credit points in biochemistry or
+- in Biochemistry or

-- 4 credit points in biopsychology or
+- in (Bio)Psychology or

-- Certificate of Bachelor study programme,
+- Certificate of your preceding study programme

 - Transcript of records,